 Most people will find that their cellular network coverage disappears after Govind Ghat.

 Tours to the Valley of Flowers and Side Trips

 Blue Poppy Holidays has more than 10 years experience in trekking to The Valley of Flowers, and the owner is passionate about the area and nature.
-The company runs regular premium fixed departure tours every year and their website is full of helpful information.
-The tours are priced higher than other companies (and not everyone is satisfied with the service.
-You can read about some issues in this review).
-However, they allow two days at the Valley of Flowers instead of one -- and are the only company that does this.
+The company runs regular premium fixed departure tours every year from Haridwar and their website is full of helpful information.
+The tours are priced higher than other companies but they allow two days at the Valley of Flowers instead of one -- and are the only company that does this.
 In addition, they have their own premium tented camp at Ghangaria and cottages at Auli to accommodate guests.

-Other local tour companies that are recommended include Nandadevi Trek n Tours, Adventure Trekking, and Himalayan Snow Runner.
+Other reputable local tour companies include Nandadevi Trek n Tours and Himalayan Snow Runner.
 Popular adventure company Thrillophilia also offers trips.
 Make sure you check out the details of what each provides in comparison to the cost.

 Government operated tours run for seven days from Rishikesh (see Tour 12).
 The tours are well-organized and fun but have basic accommodations.
 The holy Hindu town of Badrinath is only 14 kilometers (8.6 miles) from Joshimath and can easily be visited on a day trip from there, and as a stop on the tour.
 The town features a colorful temple dedicated to Lord Vishnu.
 It's one of the Char Dham (four temples) popular with Hindu pilgrims.